mikehuntemann/9x16/04-rebalancing-verticality/01-rebalancing-verticality.md

 Packets (verticals) will be split, and then reconfigured (new vertical) 40:00 mp3 unbundled albums and bundled them into a Playlist Vertical integration to modularization and back

+peer-to-peer is inevitable because it will be the most cost-efficient variant of information exchange:
+p2p: costs = (filesize / customer) x cost-per-byte
+CDNs: costs = filesize x customer x cost-per-byte